1 March 2018

-As a signature line in ECOTECH’s extensive range of monitoring products, the Aurora™ range of integrating nephelometers measures the light scattering coefficient of ambient aerosol particles with high sensitivity and time resolution.
+As a signature line in Ecotech’s extensive range of monitoring products, the Aurora™ range of integrating nephelometers measures the light scattering coefficient of ambient aerosol particles with high sensitivity and time resolution.
 These instruments can be applied to a wide range of monitoring and research applications related to air pollution and climate.

-Aurora™ is used to monitors visibility in fires, haze, smog, dust storms, aircraft emissions and radiation balance in global warming studies.
+Aurora™ is used to monitor visibility in fires, haze, smog, dust storms, aircraft emissions and radiation balance in global warming studies.
 It can also correlate with PM2.5 mass measurement to monitor industrial and automotive pollution typically caused by vehicle emissions in the air.

-“In designing and deploying the Ambilabs ERVs, we rely on ECOTECH’s Aurora™ nephelometer to provide the most accurate, flexible and cost-effective way to monitor the dispersal of natural and artificial aerosols in the air,” said Ambilabs CEO, Andy Tolley.
+“In designing and deploying the Ambilabs ERVs, we rely on Ecotech’s Aurora™ nephelometer to provide the most accurate, flexible and cost-effective way to monitor the dispersal of natural and artificial aerosols in the air,” said Ambilabs CEO, Andy Tolley.

 “In particular, Aurora’s versatility means it can be used in even the most isolated locations with remote controlled calibration for precision data collection, validation and reporting.
 These features are even more crucial in emergency situations like large scale fires,” he added.